CATEGORIES & CRITERIA

 Who should you nominate?
 This award celebrates the unsung heroes of the workshop – highly skilled and dedicated bicycle mechanics.
 Nominations are open to any individual mechanic working within the UK, demonstrating exceptional technical proficiency, outstanding customer service, and a passion for keeping riders on two wheels.

-Winner will be decided by public vote open to the entire cycling industry.
+Voting Method: Winner will be decided by public vote open to the entire cycling industry.

 Judging Criteria: Nominees will be evaluated on the following key aspects: